 CHICO, Calif.— The North State Public Radio (NSPR) news team has achieved one of the highest honors in broadcast journalism—a National Edward R. Murrow Award—for After Paradise, a locally produced weekly program covering recovery from the Camp Fire—the deadliest and most destructive fire in California history.

-The show is produced weekly by News Director Sarah Bohannon and Reporter Marc Albert.
+The show was produced by news director Sarah Bohannon and reporter Marc Albert, from late November until the six-month anniversary of the fire.
+Veteran journalist Tess Vigeland, who volunteered at NSPR during the early days of the Camp Fire, created the show and anchored it for its first three weeks when it aired daily.
 It was honored in the Small Market Radio category.
-Veteran journalist Tess Vigeland, who volunteered at NSPR during the early days of the Camp Fire, created the show and anchored it for its first three weeks as it aired daily.

-The regional award means that NSPR is under consideration for a National Murrow Award.
-Those will be announced in late June.
-Murrow Award-winning work demonstrates the excellence that Edward R. Murrow made standard for the broadcast news profession and are given out annually by the Radio TV Digital News Association (RTDNA).
+The national recognition for the program comes in the wake of NSPR winning a Regional Edward R. Murrow Award, which qualified After Paradise for further award consideration.
+Murrow Awards demonstrate the excellence that Edward R. Murrow made standard for the broadcast news profession and are given out annually by the Radio TV Digital News Association (RTDNA).

-Albert spent days in the field reporting the horrific impact the deadliest wildfire in California history had on the people and the landscape.
+Albert spent days in the field reporting the Camp Fire’s horrific impact on the people and the landscape.

 NSPR can be heard across Northern California on the following frequencies: KCHO 91.7 FM Chico, KFPR 88.9 FM Redding, 91.9 FM Burney, 89.7 FM Chester, 92.3 FM Dunsmuir and Mount Shasta, 100.9 FM Greenville, 99.7 FM Hayfork, 92.3 FM Oroville, 89.5 FM Weaverville and 98.3 FM Westwood.
 NSPR broadcasts online at mynspr.org.